Self-induced heterogeneity in deeply supercooled liquids

 where $(q, \beta, \tau)$ are three fitting parameters, taking values $(q_b,\beta_b,\tau_b)$ for the bulk function $Q_b(t)$.

 In Figs.~\ref{fig:local}(d-f) we show histograms of their sample-to-sample fluctuations for $P=30$.
 The plateau height $q$ has surprisingly large fluctuations, of order $20\%$, with a pronounced tail towards small values.
 The relaxation time $\tau$ varies over about 3 orders of magnitude, with again a significant tail corresponding to systems relaxing much faster than the bulk.
 This broad distribution represents a direct probe of spatially heterogeneous dynamics.
 Surprisingly, the stretching exponent $\beta$ is also broadly distributed, with a most probable value $\overline{\beta} \simeq 0.75$ much larger than the bulk $\beta_b \simeq 0.5$.
 Elementary systems do not have the same stretching exponent as the bulk, and sample-to-sample fluctuations are massive.
-These conclusions contradict recent results obtained using frozen cavities~\cite{shang2019local}.
-Our results indicate that the streched exponential relaxation of the bulk system stems both from a broad distribution of local relaxation times and from strong deviations from a local exponential decay.
-They also support results from single molecule studies~\cite{paeng2015ideal} and electron correlation microscopy~\cite{zhang2018spatially}, and differ from earlier experimental studies~\cite{bohmer1998nature}.
+As shown in Fig.~\ref{fig:local}(b), the overlap in individual trajectories $Q_\alpha(t)$ is typically more compressed than its isoconfigurational average, $\langle Q_\alpha(t) \rangle$, but are quite stretched in samples with small $\beta$.
+Our results contradict a recent study obtained using frozen cavities~\cite{shang2019local}, perhaps because relatively large cavities were used.
+Our simulations reveal that the streched exponential relaxation of the bulk system stems both from a broad distribution of local relaxation times and from strong deviations from a local exponential decay.
+They also support results from single molecule studies~\cite{paeng2015ideal} and electron correlation microscopy~\cite{zhang2018spatially}, and differ from some earlier conclusions~\cite{bohmer1998nature}.